-News of the abduction captured the attention first of the social networks and then of media and journalists' organizations, which broadcast messages of denunciation and protest, which escalated to the Office of the United Nations High Commissioner for Human Rights and calls for establish a mechanism for the protection of journalists in Bolivia.
+News of the abduction captured the attention first of the social networks and then of media and journalists' organizations that broadcast messages of denunciation and protest.
+This escalated to the Office of the United Nations High Commissioner for Human Rights and calls to establish a mechanism for the protection of journalists in Bolivia.

 Bolivian journalists have not been immune to attempts at censorship or intimidation and the two years prior to the abduction of the six journalists saw an escalation of attacks, particularly in the wake of the political crisis that brought down the government of Evo Morales in October 2019.

 In 2021 alone, the National Press Association (ANP, for its acronym in Spanish) of Bolivia, which has an aggression monitoring unit, documented 38 verbal and physical attacks against journalists.

 But, the abduction of six people was an unprecedented event, revealing the deteriorating security conditions for Bolivian journalists.